araczkowski/ExpressWebshot/README.md

 ### Startup script generation

-PM2 can generate and configure a startup script to keep PM2 and your processes alive at every server restart.
+PM2 can generate and configure a startup script to keep PM2 and the process alive at every server restart.

 ```bash
 $ pm2 startup